Propranolol (Inderal)

 What it treats

 Propranolol is a beta blocker.
 It is approved by the U.S. Food and Drug Administration for heart conditions, high blood pressure, migraine prevention, and tremor.
 In psychiatry it is used off-label, meaning for a purpose the label doesn't formally list even though evidence and practice support it, for the physical symptoms of anxiety.
-Its main psychiatric use is for situational or performance anxiety, such as stage fright or public speaking.
+Its main psychiatric use is for situational or performance anxiety, such as stage fright, public speaking, a music audition, or any time-limited event where the body's stress response gets in the way.

 How it works